INSTRUMENTS / EFFECTS

 NOTE: Many controls will change their appearance on roll-over with the mouse, this is shown by the preview control with the dot above it.

-- Select the Wheel/Knob or Slider tab and then edit the control using the options provided.
+- Select the Wheel, Slider or Button tab and then edit the control using the options provided.
 The display on the right side shows the control at various sizes.
 You can interact with

 these with your mouse to test their appearance.